-Radius Yoga is Dana’s own power yoga for sports -Hatha hybrid style of yoga and functional mobility training based on Dana’s “ABC’s of Yoga™” focus (Alignment, Breath & Core) that emphasizes alignment/restoration of the kinetic chain, utilizing proper breathing mechanics, and awareness/engagement of the core (including the diaphragm, pelvis & hips) as the center of balance and strength.
-Author of the Book and Audio Series “Yoga is Not One Size Fits All,” Dana’s philosophy when applying RYC is that “yoga is NOT one size fits all™” and should be adapted to each person’s body & goals within the context of their lives–ideally, after doing a complete functional range of motion & muscular imbalance assessment (refer to the private training page for more info).
+Radius Yoga is a hybrid style of yoga and functional mobility training based on Dana’s “ABC’s of Yoga™” (Alignment, Breath & Core) that emphasizes alignment/restoration of the kinetic chain via activation and inhibition, utilizing proper breathing mechanics, and awareness & engagement of the core (including the diaphragm, pelvis & hips) as the center of functional strength and balance.
+Author of the Book and Audio Series “Yoga is Not One Size Fits All,” Dana’s philosophy is that “yoga is NOT one size fits all™” and should be adapted to each person’s body & goals within the context of their lives–ideally, after doing a complete functional range of motion & muscular imbalance assessment (refer to the private training page for more info).

 To turn her passion for empowering people to move, breathe and feel better in their bodies into a fulltime endeavor, Dana left a successful marketing and public relations career that spanned nearly a decade.
 Prior to her corporate career, she had struggled as a teenaged mother, working to support her daughter and complete her education.
 Driven to achieve the “American Dream,” she earned her degree with honors from Tufts University and was the top-level marketing executive at an international company by her mid twenties.

 Dana’s exit from corporate America and launch of Radius Yoga Conditioning is evidence that she continues to evolve, as does her definition of success, which is now based on authentic happiness rather than external ideals.
-She hopes that her life experience will inspire others to be true to their own nature and realize that we already possess all that is necessary to be happy and fulfilled; it’s about recognizing what truly matters and maintaining an attitude of gratitude.
+She hopes that her life experience will inspire others be true to their own nature and realize that we already possess all that’s necessary to be happy and fulfilled; it’s about recognizing what truly matters and maintaining an attitude of gratitude.
 In an effort to share what’s she’s learned, in addition to sports-related training, Dana continually writes articles, posts advice and personal experience on social media, and does workshops/speaking engagements and videos/TV segments on inspirational themes like happiness, confidence and motivation.
 You can interact with her on Periscope during her live mood-boosting broadcasts.
 The second Wednesday of every month, she broadcast’s #HappifyHalftime, acting as a science-based “Happiness Coach” in partnership with Happify.
 Follow her on Periscope: @MobilityMaker.

-The lucky mother of three amazing children (and a golden retriever and miniature parrot), Dana lives in the Tampa Bay area with her very best friend and love of her life, her husband Donovan.
+The lucky mother of three amazing children (and two rescue pups), Dana lives in the Tampa Bay area with her very best friend and love of her life, her husband Donovan.